annadowling/yo-FitFocusApp/README.md

 Fit Focus provides a class ranking facility for adding posts and upvoting classes which the user wants to vote for.
 This posts page can be viewed based on date added and also based on top rated classes.
 The user can click on the plus icon on the right hand side of the screen in order to add a class rating post to the list.
-This then gets added to the list of posts when the user clicks post. i fthey wish to cancel adding their post, they can press the esc button on the keyboard, which will hide the dialog pop up.
+This then gets added to the list of posts when the user clicks post.
+If they wish to cancel adding their post, they can press the esc button on the keyboard, which will hide the dialog pop up.

 This page also provides a link to a class booking facility, which allows the user to select a class time slot from the GUI interface.
 These time slots are currently hard-coded and are not stored, with the intention of having these selections stored in the database for the second assignment.
 When the user clicks on a time slot the class the button then changes from green to red and displays